 Over 40 Years Of Experience Healing Relationships

 We all have the need to feel valued, understood and loved by our partner.
 But problems can arise, even in the best of relationships.
 When the ease and connection in our relationship is compromised, it can feel like our world is being turned upside down.
 But fortunately, there is hope.
 Even if your relationship is in turmoil, it is entirely possible to recapture the powerful connection you once shared, no matter how serious the current challenges are.

 An Affair Of The Heart specializes in private intensive couples retreats that get right to the heart of the problem, producing significant progress in days, not years.

-Our step-by-step, comprehensive and predictable therapeutic process is based on over 40 years of experience with solution building in couples therapy to help rebuild relationships on a foundation of trust, communication and love.
+Our step-by-step, comprehensive and predictable process is based on over 40 years of experience in solution building to help rebuild relationships on a foundation of trust, communication and love.
 Our goal is to reestablish the ease and serenity that you shared with your partner so that you can move forward together.

 Intensive Couples Retreats